 - If you’re camping out above snow line, consider using a poo tube to reduce impacts on streams.

-- be aware of what packaging you’re bringing onto the mountain, make sure you practise #LeaveNoTrace ethics if you’re camping out, and seperate out your waste and use the recycling system at Mt Hotham.
+- Be aware of what packaging you’re bringing onto the mountain, make sure you practise #LeaveNoTrace ethics if you’re camping out, and seperate out your waste and use the recycling system at Mt Hotham.

-- If you’re staying in the Mt Hotham village, check out (and use) the Living Bin containers, which divert food waste from ending up in landfill.
+- If you’re staying in the Hotham village, check out (and use) the Living Bin containers, which divert food waste from ending up in landfill.